ecosophy-gem/SRTMtoDDM/README.md

-# SRTMtoDDR
+# SRTMtoDDM
-A command line tool for converting SRTM TIFF files to DDR heightmaps.
+A command line tool for converting SRTM TIFF files to DDM heightmaps.